FedeDP/libmodule/docs/src/map.rst

 .. c:function:: map_put(m, key, val, dupkey, autofree)

   Put a value inside hashmap.
-Note that if dupkey is true, key will be strdupped; it will also be automatically freed upon deletion.
+Note that if dupkey is true, key will be strdupped and its lifetime will be managed by libmodule.

   :param m: pointer to map_t
   :param key: key for this value